Shaping Mindsets for Effective and Widespread Adaptation – From Building Capacity to Strengthening Capability

 - CD should be long-term (i.e. at least one-year learning programmes);

-- CD activities should be embedded in the learners’ daily professional activities and should governed by the learning conditions and aspirations of the learner him/herself.
+- CD activities should be embedded in the learners’ daily professional activities and should be governed by the learning conditions and aspirations of the learner him/herself.
 The learner should be in the driving seat, with trainers, coaches, mentors etc. adjusting to the speed, required content, pre-knowledge of the learner (demand-drivenness);

 - CD should be trust-based, contextualised and culturally sensitive;